colinta/SublimeQuickFind/README.md

-QuickFind plugin for Sublime Text 2
+Quickfind plugin for Sublime Text 2
 ===================================

 Works similarly to TextMate's `ctrl+s`.
 But if text is already selected, it will be the default search.
 Keep pressing `ctrl+s` to search for the next instance.